 Approximately 60 students enrolled in the PhD Program work on a three-year research project and attend seminars, congresses, as well as lab courses.
 Students are encouraged and supported by a network of supervisors and support teams and finish the program after the PhD examination at the end of the third year as highly qualified scientists.

 Find out more about research interests and group leaders here.

-The application site is open.
-Online applications for the October 2020 intake can be submitted between 1st December 2019 and 1st April 2020.
-Please note that we only accept applications made through our online system which can be found here: https://hbrs.cloud.opencampus.net
+The application site is now closed.
+Online applications for the October 2021 intake can be submitted between 1st December 2020 and 1st April 2021.
+Please note that we only accept applications made through our online system which can be found here: hbrs.cloud.opencampus.net